 Hodges # 6256

-Caterpillar foods: birch, alder, poplar, willow; larvae that hatch before leaves are available in early spring, may feed on flower catkins (Bugguide)
+Caterpillar foods: birch, alder, (possibly poplar, willow); larvae that hatch before leaves are available in early spring, may feed on flower catkins (Bugguide)

 Small day flying moths.
 They are very common here on sunny days in the spring.
 I usually see them fluttering around damp spots on the driveway.
 They blend into the gravel so well that I’m always startled to see how many fly up as I walk along.
 This was one of the first creatures I found when we came to look at the farm – before we bought it.
 It was a sunny, warm day in March, and there were a hundred or so of these moths on the muddy farm road that ran though Center Valley.